Abortion in China: Late Qing dynasty

-Nationalist era
+Republican era

-In the era of the China's Nationalist government, the state emulated the late Qing dynasty reformers and Western governments in imposing a blanket ban on abortion.
-Beginning in 1935, the Nationalist government allowed abortion for women with life-threatening pregnancies.
+In China's Republican era, the state emulated the late Qing dynasty reformers and Western governments in imposing a blanket ban on abortion.
+Performing an abortion was illegal under all versions of the criminal code until 1935, when the Nationalist government allowed abortion for women with life-threatening pregnancies.
 The events of the Second Sino-Japanese War and the Chinese Civil War prompted the Nationalist government to promote natalism and to restrict birth control access and limit abortion.
+If a pharmacy or pharmaceutical company advertised the abortifacient properties of drugs, it could be penalized with loss of licensure.
+Local level governments built on this stringent national framework; Beijing and Shanghai local governments banned promotion and dissemination of drugs with abortifacient, contraceptive, or aphrodisiac properties in 1929, with Tianjin adopting the same restrictions in 1935.
+In the Kuomintang's view, contraception was also disfavored on the grounds that it encouraged abortion and extramarital sex.